Skip to content

 What are the magic bytes for .cur files?

-The magic bytes for Windows cursor file files are 00 00 02 00 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for Windows cursor file (.cur) files are 00 00 02 00 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .cur file?